 There is what doctors refer to as a “caffeine rebound,” which happens when a person takes too much of the substance.
 The National Headache Foundation explains that people may likely get a caffeine rebound headache once they withdraw from taking caffeine after continually consuming too much of it.

-A recent study published in the American Journal of Medicine found that drinking three or more cups of caffeinated beverages – such as coffee – a day can bring about a migraine attack that day or the following day in people with episodic migraines.
+A recent study published in the American Journal of Medicine found that drinking three or more cups of caffeinated beverages – such as coffee – a day can bring about an attack that day or the following day in people with episodic migraines.
 Those with episodic migraines experience up to 14 headaches days per month.

 The team of researchers observed 98 adults with episodic migraines.
 For six weeks, all patients made entries in an electronic diary twice each day.
-They recorded their intake of caffeinated drinks, lifestyle activities, and the timing and descriptions of their migraine attacks.
+They recorded their intake of caffeinated drinks, lifestyle activities, and the timing and descriptions of their attacks.
 At the end of the study, researchers concluded that people who drink three or more cups of coffee a day are more prone to get migraine headaches.

 They added that the dose and frequency of caffeine intake are the two deciding factors on the effect of coffee regarding migraines.
-Those who had less than three cups did not get migraine attacks.
+Those who had less than three cups did not get attacks.

 On the other hand, coffee isn’t all harm.
 Before an episode of a migraine or headache, our blood vessels expand.
 According to a study, caffeine includes “vasoconstrictive” components that help the blood vessels to narrow and limit blood flow, which reduces symptoms of migraines or any type of headache.

-Also, caffeine is in a lot of medications that doctors prescribe to relieve migraine headaches.
+Also, caffeine is in a lot of medications that doctors prescribe to relieve headaches.
 These medicines are more effective in alleviating pain when fused with caffeine.

-As researchers in the study above have pointed out, migraineurs should be mindful of the dose and frequency of their caffeine intake to avoid future migraine attacks.
+As researchers in the study above have pointed out, migraineurs should be mindful of the dose and frequency of their caffeine intake to avoid future attacks.
 Limit your coffee consumption to less than three cups each day if you have episodic migraines.
 If you drink coffee every day, do not miss your daily cup of coffee, or drink later than your usual time of drinking to prevent caffeine rebound headache.

 These bones are just beneath the skull and protect the brainstem.
 The brainstem controls many important functions of the body.
 If misalignment exists in this area of the spine, the brainstem will have to suffer from undue stress.
 The misaligned vertebrae can also restrict the flow of blood and cerebrospinal fluid toward and from the brain.
 This contributes to the onset of migraines.